Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries: QuickTake

 3. How quickly has it spread?

 As of Dec.
 15, 1,623 virus samples were identified as belonging to the B.1.1.7 lineage.
 Of these, 519 were collected from patients in Greater London, 555 in Kent, and 545 in other regions of the U.K. including both Scotland and Wales.
 Cases have also been identified in Denmark, the Netherlands, Belgium and Australia.
 Since only about 10% of SARS-CoV-2 samples from U.K. patients undergo genetic sequencing, the number of known cases is an underestimate of the true number of infections.
+Infection rates in areas where the strain has been circulating have increased faster than expected, Public Health England said on Dec.
+20, adding that additional analysis found it has a higher transmission rate than other variants in circulation.
+Paul Hunter, a professor of medicine at the University of East Anglia’s Norwich School of Medicine, told the Science Media Centre that the new variant was responsible for 62% of SARS-CoV-2 infections in London in the week ending Dec.
+9, up from 28% of infections there in early November.

 4. How many other mutations are there?